 Among the very few initiatives for the conservation of single animal species in India, the most widely known is Project Tiger.
 Initiated in 1972, it sought to set up several Tiger Reserves in India (now numbering 27, and covering nearly 38,000 sq.km, Table 5.1).
 The primary philosophy of Project Tiger has been that if habitat is restored through removal of all forms of habitat disturbance (including human settlements and cattle grazing) and poaching, tiger and its prey base would in the long run be restored to natural equilibrium.
 The major emphasis has therefore been on strict policing, improved staff amenities and protection facilities, relocation of human settlements and their cattle, and regular monitoring of tiger and its prey base.
 The Project also recognized the need for relatively large contiguous habitats and hence included reserve forests around existing protected areas in the Tiger Reserves.
-The fact that large populations of tiger and prey base in other protected areas in later years.
+The fact that large populations of tiger existed outside of Tiger Reserves was recognized through extending monitoring of tiger and prey base in other protected areas in later years.